 Stress release, takes away frustrations; Gets me back to myself; Feel better about myself, sense of accomplishment; Express emotions; Have fun, get away from routine; Challenge, perspective; Relaxation, express my individuality; Adrenalin rush; I feel happy and calm; Capture nature and share the excitement of dance; Uplifting, motivating; It’s me, it’s my creative, happy self; Feel alive; Reminds me of my talents and abilities; Gets my mind off things; Peaceful; Freedom, communication, invigorating, outdoors; Time for myself; Confidence, forget painful emotions; Peace of mind.

-When asked,"How does your eating disorder affect your leisure interests and lifestyle?", patients responded with the following:
+When asked,”How does your eating disorder affect your leisure interests and lifestyle?” responses have included:

-The Center's Leisure Education Services are based on the assumption that behavior can change and improve as the patient acquires new leisure abilities, knowledge, skills, and attitudes.
+The Center’s Leisure Education Services are based on the assumption that behavior can change and improve as the patient acquires new leisure abilities, knowledge, skills, and attitudes.
 Leisure activities are planned as a means of learning healthy coping skills.
 Active involvement in social outings and creative leisure skills can provide new resources and promote development of inherent talents.
-Service projects are planned as a means of reaching out to others, discovering the joy of helping others.
-Patients are encouraged to take increasingly more responsibility for their leisure mental health.
+Service projects are planned as a means of reaching out to others and discovering the joy of helping others.
+Patients become more acquainted with what they have to offer as they give meaningful service to others.
 As patients become more focused on their strengths, gifts, and talents they become empowered.
 Perceptions shift toward perceived freedom, competency, problem-solving abilities, conflict resolution, successful experiences, and internal motivation.
 Life as an adult woman begins to be viewed as exciting rather than as terrifying.
-Eventually, patients can honestly believe "I can be a responsible adult who has choices and options; life is an adventure; it's never too late for a happy childhood."
+Eventually, patients can honestly believe “I can be a responsible adult who has choices and options; life is an adventure; it’s never too late for a happy childhood.”